hzk0070/comp-1200/docs/terms/2025-summer/syllabus.md

 ![All Access](https://hzk0070.github.io/comp-1200/terms/2024-fall/allaccessQR.png)

-## Honorlock
+## ProctorU

-This course uses the Honorlock proctoring system for exams and tests.
-All fees associated with using Honorlock are being paid by Auburn University this term, so there is no software to purchase or licensing fee for you to pay.
+This course uses the ProctorU proctoring system for exams and tests.
+All fees associated with using ProctorU are being paid by Auburn University this term, so there is no software to purchase or licensing fee for you to pay.

-You must have a computer and a broadband Internet connection capable of installing and reliably running [Honorlock](https://honorlock.com/support/).
+You must have a computer and a broadband Internet connection capable of installing and reliably running [ProctorU](https://support.proctoru.com/hc/en-us/articles/24692181239309-Equipment-Requirements).

 ## Zoom